Using Mass Media To Spread Messages About a Quality Report

 Identifying Media Outlets

 One important thing to learn about your audience is where they go for general news and information as well as health-specific news and information.
+These sources may include print media as well as web sites and social media.
 Some outlets will have broad audiences; others will reach more specific audiences.
 If you have the resources, you should try to reach both.

 - A "broadcast" strategy helps you tell the entire community, including all the stakeholders and policy makers, about you and your work.
 This is what people typically think of when they consider a media strategy.